-The composition of this index is in the line with the investment objective of the Scheme and hence it is the most suited benchmark comparing the performance of the Scheme.
+The BSE 250 LargeMidCap is designed to track the performance of the 250 companies that are part of BSE 100 and BSE 150 MidCap.
+The composition of this index is in line with the investment objective of the Scheme and hence it is the most suited benchmark comparing the performance of the Scheme.